Roshan1206/spring-security/README.md

 section-2 -> Added SecurityFilterChain with formLogin and httpBasic and storing username and password in application.properties file
 section-3 -> Added UserDetailsService with InMemoryUserDetailsManager and PasswordEncoder
 section-4 -> Added database connection
 section-5 -> No new code(understanding of encoding, encryption and hashing)
+section-6 -> Profile based authentication added